Motorcycle touring on a budget will always be a challenge.

 ‘Genius’ travellers often gain access to deals (or discounts) which can sometimes be applied to already discounted rooms.

-If you book early enough and take advantage of the Genius points, you can land yourself a pretty decent stay in a single room for a very reasonable price.
+If you book early enough and take advantage of the Genius points, you can land a pretty decent stay in a single room for a very reasonable price.

 Bonus tip: Always check the prices for single rooms!
 Hotels generally only have a few single rooms, and because nobody wants them, you can find them at incredible rates.